carbon-data-specification/Power-Systems-Data/specifications/cdsc-wg2-03.md

 #### 3.1.2 Fuel Source - Type (LIST) `metadata/fuel-source/types`

 ##### Description
-A list of fuel types that are available within this power system.
+The different fuel source types that exist within this system.
+AIB codes SHOULD be used to enumerate these types.

-By default, we assume that fuel type names are taken from [AIB EECS Rule Fact Sheet 5](https://www.aib-net.org/sites/default/files/assets/eecs/facts-sheets/AIB-2019-EECSFS-05%20EECS%20Rules%20Fact%20Sheet%2005%20-%20Types%20of%20Energy%20Inputs%20and%20Technologies%20-%20Release%207.7%20v5.pdf).

 ##### Request Object
-***TODO: Placeholder to add request object [Github Issue](https://github.com/carbon-data-specification/Power-Systems-Data/issues/89)
+N/A

 ##### Response Object

-- `external_reference`: _String_ - (REQUIRED, default='AIB EECS Rule Fact Sheet 5') - A reference that provides context for this specific fuel type.
-- `external_reference_url`: _String_ - (REQUIRED, default='https://www.aib-net.org/sites/default/files/assets/eecs/facts-sheets/AIB-2019-EECSFS-05%20EECS%20Rules%20Fact%20Sheet%2005%20-%20Types%20of%20Energy%20Inputs%20and%20Technologies%20-%20Release%207.7%20v5.pdf')
-- `types`: -_list_
 - `name`: - _string_ - (REQUIRED) - A common name to use for the fuel type.
 If using AIB codes, it should be a concatenation of the three code descriptions with a dash between (i.e. `Solar - Photovoltaic - Unspecified`)
+- `external_reference`: _String_ - (OPTIONAL?) - A reference that provides context for this specific fuel type.
-	- `external_id`:  - _String_ - (REQUIRED) - A unique code (the AIB code if that is the reference) referencing the type of fuel
+- `external_id`:  - _String_ - (OPTIONAL?) - A unique code (such as the AIB code) referencing the type of fuel

 ##### Example
 ```